sahnianuj/capella/migration/README.md

 The IP returned should be used to whitelist on the Capella cluster by clicking `Connect > Manage Allowed IP > Add Allowed IP`

-Once you are done white-listing the IP you can verify the connectivity from source cluster by running `nslookup`.
-Before you run below command make sure your instance has `nslookup` installed.
+Once you are done white-listing the IP you can verify the connectivity from source cluster by running `nslookup` from any node on the source cluster.
+Make sure, however, your instance has `nslookup` installed.
 Here is the command you would use to verify the connectivity from source cluster to Capella cluster SRV:

 ```SHELL
 $nslookup -type=SRV _couchbases._tcp.cb.alpha.cloud.couchbase.com